nuta/resea/docs/internals.md

 Initfs is a simple file system embedded in the kernel executable.
 It contains the first userland process image (typically memmgr) and some essential servers to boot the system.
 It's equivalent to *initramfs* in Linux.

-Note that kernel does not parse it at all.
-It simply maps into the specific address space to avoid adding the code to kernel as possible.

 Memory maps
 -----------